Katy Bourne: Police and Crime Commissioner

 Throughout 2014 and 2015, Bourne called regular performance and accountability meetings (PAMs) to measure the performance of Sussex Police.
 A number of improvements were made to 101 non-emergency call handling and burglary dwelling performance across throughout the two reported years.
 Satisfaction of police forces in the United Kingdom fell to an average of 80.4%, with Sussex Police achieving 93% in the same period.

-Due to budgetary cuts from central government, police forces were asked to find innovative ways of saving.
-New technologies were introduced by Sussex police under Bourne's leadership to create additional funds for the force.
-As part of the move, it also received funding worth £2.348 million from the Home Office's Police Innovation Fund.
-Bourne also secured £1.1 million over a two-year period to transform the justice system in Sussex.
+Sussex police also secured £1.1 million over a two-year period to transform the justice system in Sussex.

 Sussex police announced in 2015 that it would be one of the first forces in the United Kingdom to implement an app to assist with the reporting of hate crimes.
 The app could be used to record evidence of hate crimes as they happen.
 During the speech at the launch of the app, Bourne stated that she hoped this would allow people to report more hate crimes, something the Sussex police force felt at the time was under-reported.
 In late 2015, it was announced that Bourne would be running for re-election as the Sussex Police and Crime Commissioner.

 In late 2015, Bourne worked closely with the police force to introduce new measures to improve relationships with troubled young people, including the homeless.
 In early 2016, she worked alongside a number of senior politicians to trial an idea to reduce court costs in rural communities.
 The scheme would replace administrative hearings with virtual courts, allowing defendants, victims and witnesses to give evidence remotely to reduce costs.
 Reform's paper on digital justice, suggested such a scheme could result in savings of £27 million.
 She was also interviewed on BBC Breakfast in March 2016 about a pilot of a new scheme to tackle domestic violence.
 The pilot would provide one-to-one support in an attempt to change the behaviour of perpetrators.

 Bourne was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours.
 In April 2021, Bourne was re-elected for a third term in the 2021 England and Wales police and crime commissioner elections.
 In May 2024, Bourne was re-elected for a fourth term as PCC for Sussex; she is the only person who has held that post since its creation in 2012.
 In July 2025, Bourne was selected as the Conservative Party candidate for Mayor of Sussex and Brighton in the 2026 mayoral election.